 Understandably, we’re in need of comfort.
-Comfort that goes beyond sweaters, binge-watching Netflix favorites, and Pumpkin Spice Lattes.
+Comfort that goes beyond sweaters, binge-watching YouTube, and Pumpkin Spice Lattes.
 We need wine.
-While we’re not quite ready for Cabernet Sauvignon, Sagrantino, or Tannat to carry us through winter, we need something more to get us through shorter days and all this rain (or, mental thunderclaps).
+While we’re not quite ready for Cabernet Sauvignon, Sagrantino, or Tannat to carry us through winter, we need something more to get us through shorter days and all this…

 Fall isn’t just red wine season.
 It’s full-bodied white wine season too.
 This Bordeaux-borne grape is often blended with Sauvignon Blanc, giving an otherwise lush, mouth-filling wine a welcome hint of zippiness to make an excellent white pour for those dark green fall veggies.
 Find one with some age or oak on it and be prepared for notes of honey, almond, and an unctuous texture.

 - Regions to Check Out: Pessac-Léognan, Bordeaux; Napa and Sonoma, California; South Africa; Columbia Valley

 - Pro-Tip: While Australian varietals are similarly phenomenal, their leaner bodies may have you looking elsewhere for the fall season.

 Ah, the whites of the Northern Rhône.
 Yes, these are two different grapes with Marsanne being notably bigger-boned and Roussanne leaning on the more aromatic side.
 But, it really feels like you can’t have one without the other.
 They’re often blended together to make a rich, medium-to-full-bodied white with striking perfume aromas, creamy pear and nut flavors, and a downright filling finish.

 Learn wine in the comfort of your own home!
 Expand your palate with friends and family.Learn More

 Sierra Foothills Marsanne/Roussanne White Blend – Cobden Wini